The example highlights a number of important GKE concepts:

 That is, you want a client to be able to request the Service from outside the

-frontend Service is created, Kubernetes Engine creates a load
+frontend Service is created, GKE creates a load

 balancer and an external IP address.
 Note that these resources